 Prep children spend time in the Library each week.
 Please make sure your child has their Library bag and books on this day.
 Prep students may borrow one book per week.
-They can keep them for the week and return them at their next library session (this year it's Monday).
+They can keep them for the week and return them at their next library session (this year it's Friday).

-Please ensure books are looked after and borrowed and returned via a library bag e.g. plastic bag/ blue reader folder.
-If books are lost please let your home group teacher know and the lost book needs to be replaced with a book similar quality, topic and value.
+Please ensure books are looked after and borrowed and returned via a library bag (not blue folder) If books are lost please let your home group teacher know and the lost book needs to be replaced with a book similar quality, topic and value.